hellerve/ptolemy/done.md

 admit in the conclusion, there is just too little data for any claim to be made, which is a bummer.

+* [Is Justified True Belief Knowledge?](http://www-bcf.usc.edu/~kleinsch/Gettier.pdf) by **Edmund L. Gettier** (1963)

+This is one of those rare papers where someone broke new ground by writing a few pages (three, in this case) that just happened to blow everyone away.
+In this case the paper is even more compelling, because it is understandable even to someone who is not well-versed in the context of the paper.
+Very enjoyable, enlightening read, and a style to which I aspire (like most, I imagine).

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)